 - Supporting a connected and engaged workforce that is responsive to patient needs and deliver high quality care, teaching and research at all levels.

 The Statewide Palliative Care Clinical Network aims to improve access, equity and care to South Australians requiring palliative care services by:

-- Increasing awareness of advanced care planning.
+- Increasing awareness of advanced care planning and bereavement services.